 What are the lungs?

 Lungs play a major role in the respiratory system.
-In humans, a pair of lungs are organized in a systematic way that they are arranged by thin membranes and the smaller tubes called bronchioles.
-It also includes a balloon-like structure called alveoli and the network of blood capillaries, which increases the surface area of the lungs for exchange of gases.
+In humans, a pair of lungs are present in the chest cavity.
+They contain a network of bronchioles that brings the air into the lungs.
+It also includes balloon-like structures called alveoli and the network of blood capillaries, which increases the surface area of the lungs for the exchange of gases.
+The bronchioles fill the alveoli with air, and the oxygen from it is diffused into the blood capilaries whereas the carbon dioxide is diffused from capillaries into the alveoli.

 Also Refer: Human Respiratory System